 I was immensely fortunate to have evolved on this Forested Lake.
-Nestled behind this dam sits my pristine lake cocooned by nature in every direction.
+Nestled behind this dam sits my pristine lake, cocooned by nature in every direction.
 This virginal lake banded in a 3.7-mile ovalish dirt road enveloped a living ecological encyclopedia furnishing all the schooling I required.
-Uncovering more of life gazing at leaves and trekking forest with my Father then shackled to that chalkboard.
+Uncovering more of life, gazing at leaves, and trekking the forest with my Father, then shackled to that chalkboard.

 Running and cycling the planet’s circumference around this 3.7-mile lake required eighteen years and four-point two days.

 I was skeptical of their plans for me.
-Whoever conjured denying a women sex for life and locking her with other sexless women in a dorm for life, then adorning them as educators were mistaken.
+Whoever conjured denying a woman sex for life and locking her with other sexless women in a dorm for life, then adorning them as educators, was mistaken.
 I had empathy for them.
-They appeared inmates to me.
+They appeared as inmates to me.
 As I saw it they had little to no nature in their lives.
 They needed some enlightenment.
 They required my lake.

 Some days we plucked Brook Trout from overflowing puddles and their babbling brook.
 I treasured traipsing the forest classrooms with my Dad.
-Hunting, fishing Christmas tree scavenging for the neighbors, securing community fireworks, fresh clams, unfailingly embellishing annual assemblages.
+Hunting, fishing, Christmas tree scavenging for the neighbors, securing community fireworks, fresh clams, and unfailingly embellishing annual assemblages.

 Hockey with our MG and Triumph driving elders.
 Tops down sticks protruding parked on the lake pumps in the trucks to flood the rink on our moonlight crystal.
 I cherished living these encapsulating icy escapades for seventeen years and every moment since.

-Evolving from Tri-cycle to PX-10 I surveyed off the lake.
-With my cycling exploits inflating forsaken railway tracks minus the tracks spawned premature gravel riding aboard that PX-10, the singular gravel bicycle to ride during my teen junctures.
-These railroad beds furnished a web of trails and linkages augmenting my notions of getting lost.
+Evolving from Tri-cycle to PX-10, I surveyed off the lake.
+My cycling exploits inflating forsaken railway tracks minus the tracks spawned premature gravel riding aboard that PX-10, the singular gravel bicycle to ride during my teen junctures.
+These railroad beds furnished a web of trails and linkages, augmenting my notions of getting lost.